frnmst/automated-tasks/docs/scripts.rst

 .. tip:: You can use this systemd service unit file to backup when the computer shuts down.

-   When my computer shuts down my home directory gest backed up on the server.
+   When my computer shuts down my home directory gets backed up on the server.
    What I need are the configuration and *normal* files: I don't care about ``~/.cache``, the shell history nor the browser's history and cache.
 You should edit the configuration file to reflect that.